Merci-chao/userChrome.js/README.md

 - Support general script loaders, like [xiaoxiaoflood's userChromeJS](https://github.com/xiaoxiaoflood/firefox-scripts)

 ## Settings
-Open `about:config` and search for the prefix `userChromeJS.multiTabRows@Merci.chao.`.
+Open `about:config` and search for the prefix `userChromeJS.multiTabRows@Merci.chao`.
 Settings will apply to new windows.

 | Name | Description |
 | ------------- | ------------- |